Cobb out of control

 Major League Career Leaders

-This story is brought to you by TODAY in BASEBALL
+This baseball history story about Ty Cobb is brought to you by TODAY in BASEBALL.